Change to a Natural Toothpaste for a Safer Teeth Cleaning Experience

 Make sure to brush with fluoride-free toothpaste and use filtered water with fluoride-eliminating filters.
 In addition to the sodium fluoride in commercial toothpastes, there are artificial sweeteners, artificial colorings and other toxic chemicals.

-The oral mucosa in your mouth will absorb these harmful ingredients
+The oral mucosa in your mouth will absorb these harmful ingredients.

 A simple home made tooth paste can be made by mixing coconut oil, aluminum-free baking soda and a couple of drops of peppermint oil.
-Add a drop or two of tea tree oil to your home made toothpaste to benefit both your mouth and gums and avoid plaque build up or gingivitis.

-Ingredients:- 2 tablespoons organic coconut oil
+- 2 tablespoons organic coconut oil

 - 3 tablespoons baking soda

-- 1/2 small (individual) packet of stevia
+- 1/2 small (individual) packet of stevia (optional)

 Directions Mix all ingredients in a bowl and store in a tightly sealed container.
 Instead of peppermint oil, you can ring the changes with spearmint essential oil, clove oil or rose oil.